FAQs

 6).
 How to move your antiques and collectibles

-At Ace Moving, we understand that moving art, antiques, and collectibles takes extra care.
+At Ace, we understand that moving art, antiques, and collectibles takes extra care.
 We know how those valuable items should be packed, handled, and transported to arrive safely at your new home.
 Before you move, we will come to your home, survey your belongings, and point out items that may need special attention.
 The Atlas Van Lines website also gives helpful information and tips for packing and moving your most precious items, whether you pack them yourself or we pack them for you.

 7).
 How to move your pets